duredent/wiki.reactivedrop.com/wiki/enemies.md

 | **Health** | 600 | 1000 | 1400 | 2000 | 2600 |
 | **DAMAGE** - Stomp | 15 | 25 | 35 | 50 | 65 |

 - The large bone plates on the front of a shieldbug are completely invulnerable.
-Attack from the side or though gaps to do damage.
+Attack from the side or through gaps to do damage.
 - Shieldbugs have two stances.
 The "offensive" stance moves and turns faster, but reduces coverage from the bone plates.
 The "defensive" stance moves and turns slower in exchange for having its shields up.
 - Shieldbugs often switch to defensive stance when injured.
 It's often best to shoot one before attempting to flank to take advantage of its reduced movement speeds.